 Strategies to provide and support opportunities to fill vacant job positions with Delray Beach residents will address this issue, particularly in The Set.
 Initiatives must include promotion of the Career Cottage on NW 5th Avenue, promotion of the services provided by CareerSource of Palm Beach County, and other local job placement entities.
+Job readiness for residents of all ages is critical to assisting those in need of employment, including high school students.
+Local apprenticeship programs that lead to local opportunities will inherently create a pipeline of talent.

-Job readiness for residents of all ages is in transportation and warehousing, information technology, educational services, and accommodation and food services.
+The employment trends in Delray Beach (Table ECP-D) from 2005-2014 show the greatest growth in transportation and warehousing, information technology, educational services, and accommodation and food services.
 Analysis of this data should be conducted to identify if strategies should be adopted to address decline in certain sectors, or assist in further strengthening other sectors such as educational services or information technology.